acabrera15/liri-node-app/README.md

 There is also a Liri feature that performs one of the available tasks read from an external file.

+this application requires the installation of
+* axios
+* node-spotify-api
+* dotenv

 The Application works off of three commands:
 * movie-this : gets movie information from input movie title
 * spotify-this-song : gets song information from the input song